Head and Neck Cancer

 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt is well-known and respected throughout the nation.
 With extensive clinical and research expertise, Moffitt has firmly established itself as a leader in transforming cancer treatment for all patients.

 If you'd like to learn more about treatment options for all forms of head and neck cancer, the experts at Moffitt can help.
 Call 1-888-663-3488 or complete a new patient registration form online.
-Another quality that sets Moffitt apart from other cancer treatment providers is our remarkably fast one-day response time—in fact, we respond to new patient inquiries more quickly than any other cancer hospital in the country.
-When you reach out to Moffitt, you can expect to speak to a cancer expert within just one day.
+Another quality that sets Moffitt apart from other cancer treatment providers is our remarkably fast response time.

 Note: Moffitt's Head and Neck Program does not treat the following conditions: Sinus congestions, rhinitis, sinusitis, nasal or sinus allergies, nasal polyps (unless cancerous), sinus polyps (unless cancerous), tonsillitis (acute or chronic), sore throats, post-nasal drainage, "glue ear”/ear congestion, vertigo/labarynthitis, Meniere’s disease, tinnitus, deafness/hearing loss, Acoustic neuroma, or Subglottic stenosis.
 Please contact the USF Department of Otolaryngology to make an appointment at 813-974-2201.

 Support the Future of Head and Neck Oncology Research and Treatment